annieqt/annieqt.github.io/_site/README.md

 I share interesting photos taken by my iPhone.
 ![][photo]

-Click on photos to read the story behind!
+Click on a photo and read the story behind!
 ![][detail]

 [1]: http://tianwang.gift